psrc/luv/QC/README.md

 Note that the above step need Opus to be installed.

-For running the QC, some scripts perform comparisons of the current run (defined in  'QC\_RUN1') with another one, which should be defined in 'QC\_RUN2'.
+For running the QC, some scripts perform comparisons of the current run (defined in  'QC\_RUN1') with other runs, which should be defined in 'QC\_RUN2' as comma-separated character string.
 Also in inputs.txt, the entry 'QC\_NAME' defines a directory where QC results are stored, and thus has the potential of overwriting existing results.

 To run all the QCs, type